 - Helping the San Joaquin Regional Transit District test a new generation of rapid-charge electric buses.

 Clean buses are finding satisfied customers across the country.
 From South Carolina to Texas to Michigan to Oregon, transit operators are going zero-emission.
-Our goal is 12,000 zero-emission buses by 2030 so we cannot let momentum slow.
+Our goal is 12,000 zero-emission buses by 2030 so we cannot let the momentum slow.
 CALSTART is helping dramatically expand this market with funding and implementation assistance.
 Examples include:

 - Managing three programs, in coordination with partners, in three different states to advance clean bus technologies, Drive Clean Chicago, California HVIP and NYT-VIP.